Malaysia's king declares state of emergency to curb spread of COVID-19

 KUALA LUMPUR: Malaysia's King Al-Sultan Abdullah on Tuesday (Jan 12) declared a state of emergency across the country to curb the spread of COVID-19, the palace said in a statement.

-The emergency will last until Aug 1 or earlier depending on the state of coronavirus infections, the palace said.
+The emergency will last until Aug 1 or earlier depending on the state of coronavirus infections, palace comptroller Ahmad Fadil Shamsuddin said in the statement.

+The decision was made after Sultan Abdullah met with Prime Minister Muhyiddin Yassin at the national palace on Monday.

+"During a 45-minute face-to-face session starting at 5.30pm yesterday, Tan Sri Muhyiddin bin Yassin presented the results of the Cabinet Meeting on the proposed implementation of the proclamation of a state of emergency as a proactive measure to curb and address the positive COVID-19 daily cases that have continuously reached four figures since last December," the statement said.

 The king also allowed a government proposal to set up an independent committee comprising of government and opposition members of parliament (MPs), as well as health experts to manage the COVID-19 situation.